 Our technologies, such as CDMA and OFDMA, are generally proposed and incorporated into standards adopted by SDO's throughout the world (e.g. European Telecommunications Standards Institute (ETSI), Telecommunications Industry Association, Telecommunications Technology Association, IEEE, etc.).
 These SDO's have policies with respect to intellectual property contributed by their member companies, which generally ask member companies whether they will commit to license their patents essential to the practice of the adopted standard on terms and conditions that are fair, reasonable and free from unfair discrimination (FRAND).
 We, as a member of these SDO's and a significant contributor to a number of adopted standards, have made a number of FRAND commitments.
-Some companies have proposed significant new SDO intellectual property policies, some of which would require a maximum aggregate intellectual property royalty rate for the use of all essential patents owned by its member companies to be applied to the selling price of any product implementing the adopted standard.
-They have further proposed that the maximum aggregate royalty rate be apportioned to each member company with essential patents based upon the size of its essential patent portfolio.
-Recently, NGMN Ltd., an industry standards development group organized by several wireless operators, has invited other companies in the industry to participate within NGMN Ltd. subject to IP restrictions substantially similar to these proposals.
-It is quite early in the process of discussing and evaluating these proposals but we expect that, once all parties analyze and understand the full impact of these proposals, they will come to understand that such proposals are not in the best interests of the industry and would have serious undesirable consequences.
+Some companies have proposed significant new SDO intellectual property policies, some of which would require a maximum aggregate intellectual property royalty rate for the use of all essential patents owned by the SDO member companies to be applied to the selling price of any product implementing the adopted standard.
+They have further proposed that such maximum aggregate royalty rate be apportioned to each member company with essential patents based upon the size of its essential patent portfolio.
+To date, after analyzing and understanding the full impact of these proposals, the ETSI ad hoc intellectual property group considering such proposals has come to understand that such proposals are not in the best interests of the industry and would have serious undesirable consequences.
 For example, these proposals, if adopted, would discourage research and development investment, invention and innovation, incentivize bulk filings of marginal patents, and encourage lobbying for introduction of needless features into standards.
 Further, they would discriminate against companies that develop new technology and enable other companies to manufacture and use products incorporating those new technologies in favor of such manufacturers and users.
-We are participating in the process and expect to channel it into useful improvements of the existing processes.
-Although the ETSI ad hoc IPR group has determined that such proposals should not be adopted as amendments to existing ETSI policies, there can be no assurance that such proposals as described above will not be adopted by other SDO's or industry groups, such as the recently formed NGMN Ltd., resulting in a disadvantage to our business model either by limiting our return on investment with respect to new technologies or forcing us to work outside of the SDO's or such other industry groups for promoting our new technologies.
+We are continuing to participate in the process and helping to channel it into useful improvements of the existing processes.
+Although the ETSI ad hoc IPR group has thus far determined that such proposals should not be adopted as amendments to existing ETSI policies, there can be no assurance that such proposals as described above will not be revisited by ETSI and will not be adopted by other SDO's or industry groups, resulting in a disadvantage to our business model either by limiting our return on investment with respect to new technologies or forcing us to work outside of the SDO's or such other industry groups for promoting our new technologies.